konerjonlar/ml-bootcamp-medical-cost/README.md

    - Tune the hyperparameters of the selected model using GridSearchCV.

 5. **Model Evaluation:**
-   - Evaluate the optimized model using regression metrics (MSE, MAE, RMSE).Elbette, aşağıda adım adım bir "insurance.csv" veri seti kullanım kılavuzu örneği yer almaktadır.
-Bu kılavuzu izleyerek veri setini yüklemek, incelemek ve temel analiz adımlarını uygulamak için bir başlangıç yapabilirsiniz.
+   - Evaluate the optimized model using regression metrics (MSE, MAE, RMSE).
 ---

 ## "insurance.csv" Kullanım Kılavuzu